efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 #### (Most Common Skills = Mind Scan, Balance, Holy Guard)

-Overall "Mind Scan" is the best way to play Gladiator Beasts, "Balance" gives you a lower chance to get brick hands and "Holy Guard" prevents the damage when you need to run into bigger monsters like "Cyber Angel Dakini" or "Ancient Gear Golem".
+Overall "Mind Scan" is the best way to play Gladiator Beasts, "Balance" gives you a lower chance to get brick hands and "Holy Guard" prevents the damage when you need to run into bigger monsters like {Cyber Angel Dakini} or {Ancient Gear Golem}.
 But compared to the advantage that "Mind Scan" gives you, those Skills are good, but not that great as "Mind Scan" is.

 **Why I choose "Mind Scan" over "Balance" & "Holy Guard":**